 For all the future STEM kids out there, a 5 in AP Biology or AP Physics B, the equivalent to a 6 in HL Biology or a 7 in HL Physics, will earn you eight credit hours along with three Gen Eds: Physical and Life Sciences, Physical and Life Sciences with lab and Communication Intensive.

 Scoring well on the foreign language AP and IB tests can also knock out a chunk of credit hours, along with the foreign language General Education credit.
-Scoring above a 4 on Spanish and French exams can amount to up to nine credit hours, along with the foreign language Gen Ed.
+Scoring a 4 or 5 on Spanish and French AP exams can amount to up to nine credit hours, along with the foreign language Gen Ed requirement.

 To find out what all the other AP and IB test scores will grant you, go here.

-Students coming in from Cooperative Innovative High Schools, known as “Early College,” usually enter UNC as a first-year.
+Students coming in from Cooperative Innovative High Schools, known as “Early College,” usually enter UNC as first-years.
 If this is the case, you’re eligible to transfer credits on a course-by-course basis.

 However, students who completed with an A.A. or A.S. degree will transfer to UNC with junior standing and 60 credit hours.